GatorIncubator/gatorgrouper/README.md

 GatorGrouper accepts command line arguments and then generates output in your terminal window.
-Using the defaults of storing your student identifiers in the file called `students.txt` and creating groups of two students means that you will run GatorGrouper with this command:
+Using the defaults of storing your student identifiers in the file called `students.csv` and creating groups of two students means that you will run GatorGrouper with this command:

 ```shell